How do I apply for services?

 How long will the Wisconsin Support Collections Trust Fund take to process my payments?

 WI SCTF will process the support payments the same day they are received Monday through Saturday.
-KIDS will issue payments to be mailed or direct deposited in your bank account on the next working day.
+KIDS will issue payments to be mailed or direct deposited in your bank account within two business days.

 I will have an additional child to support by Court order.
 Will there be a difference in the amount of support currently being received by my original family?